-The feasibility to separate and recover H_2 during the CO_2 compression was investigated.
-Due to the similar equilibrium constants of CO_2 and H_2 at supercritical CO_2 conditions, this separation is unfeasible, thus constituting a disadvantage of the process.
+The feasibility to separate and recover H2 during the CO2 compression was investigated.
+Due to the similar equilibrium constants of CO2 and H2 at supercritical CO2 conditions, this separation is unfeasible, thus constituting a disadvantage of the process.

-This Unit is a Package Unit supplied by specialised Vendor.
 Reference is made to Section C, para.
 5.0 for the general information about the technology.